symfony/ux/README.md

 }
 ```

-To subscribe to the updates, use the `turbo_stream_from()` Twig helper and pass the Fully Qualified Class Name of the entity as parameter:
+To subscribe to updates, use the `turbo_stream_from()` Twig helper and pass the Fully Qualified Class Name of the entity as parameter:

 ```twig
 {{ turbo_stream_from('App\\Entity\\Book') }}